bangoc123/protonx-ai-app-UI/README.md

 [Live Demo](https://protonx.io/demos)

-This is a reusable UI that we can use for your AI project.
+This is a reusable UI that you can use for your AI project.
 Tutorials will be available soon on the [ProtonX YouTube](https://www.youtube.com/@ProtonX) channel and [our AI learning platform](https://protonx.io/).

 Some applications available